meghshukla/meghshukla.github.io/_posts/2021-04-30-application_fisher_info.md

 description: Fisher Information is widely used in statistics.
 This blog details applications of Fisher Information in modern deep learning algorithms.
 ---

+<a href="https://meghshukla.github.io/files/blogs/fisher/fisher_applications.pdf" target="_blank">[Slides]</a>

+A gentle introduction to Fisher Information and its applications in machine learning.
+Coming soon!

 <sup>References:

 <sup>1. https://agustinus.kristia.de/techblog/ </sup><br>